JuliaLang/www.julialang.org/blog/2020/09/rr-memory-magic.md

   <script src="/assets/blog/2020-05-02-rr/asciinema-player.js"></script>
 ~~~

-A [few months ago](/blog/2020/05/rr) on this blog, I introduced a new Julia feature that lets users easily submit `rr` traces along with their bug reports (please go read that post if you haven't, otherwise the rest of this post may not make much sense).
+A [few months ago](/blog/2020/05/rr) on this blog, I introduced a new Julia feature that lets users easily submit bugreports using the `rr` time-traveling debugger (please go read that post if you haven't, otherwise the rest of this post may not make much sense).
 Since Julia 1.5 was officially released a little over a month ago, more than a dozen users
 have made use of this capability to send us detailed bug reports.
 So far, everything went according to plan.

 ~~~